darkgrovelabs/sec3hub-backend/readme.md

 docker run -it -p 8080:8080 sec3back
 ```

-or witl rm and detach
+or with rm and detach

 ```bash
 docker run -it -p 8080:8080 -d --rm sec3back